-For all those people and the many others still wondering or asking the same questions over what has been going on in the financial markets as it relates to mortgage financing and interest rates, I want to provide a copy of the article my mentor Barry Habib wrote yesterday March 26th 2020 along with Dan Habib.
+For all those people and the many others still wondering or asking the same questions about what has been going on in the financial markets as it relates to mortgage financing and interest rates, I want to provide a copy of the article my mentor Barry Habib wrote yesterday March 26th, 2020 along with Dan Habib.
 They so eloquently explain what is currently going on and why we are seeing the opposite effect of what we usually expect to see when the FED comes in and injects so much liquidity into the financial banking system.

 We were already dealing with capacity issues before and now lenders are being hit with Margin Calls.
-I want to make sure I acknowledge and give credit to Barry Habib for his excellent guidance and mentorship I’ve been getting from him on a daily basis.
-His mentorship, coaching, and guidance has helped me in turn help tons of clients in making informed and calculated decisions when it comes to real estate and mortgage financing.
+I want to make sure I acknowledge and give credit to Barry Habib for the excellent guidance and mentorship I’ve been getting from him on a daily basis.
+His mentorship, coaching, and guidance have helped me in turn help tons of clients in making informed and calculated decisions when it comes to real estate and mortgage financing.
 Once again, thanks Barry for breaking all this down in a manner that’s easier for people to understand!

-WASHINGTON, DC – FEBRUARY 12: Federal Reserve Board Chairman Jerome Powell testifies during a hearing on “The Semiannual Monetary Policy Report to the Congress,” in front of the Senate Banking, Housing and Urban Affairs Committee in the Dirksen Senate Office Building on February 12, 2020 in Washington, DC.
+WASHINGTON, DC – FEBRUARY 12: Federal Reserve Board Chairman Jerome Powell testifies during a hearing on “The Semiannual Monetary Policy Report to the Congress,” in front of the Senate Banking, Housing, and Urban Affairs Committee in the Dirksen Senate Office Building on February 12, 2020, in Washington, DC.
 (Photo by Sarah Silbiger/Getty Images)

 The Coronavirus Meltdown

 The current Coronavirus crisis is having a critical impact on the Mortgage Industry, which could potentially make the 2008 financial crisis pale in comparison.
 The pressing issue centers around the capital that are required by Mortgage Lenders to be able to function and meet covenants that are required for them to continue to lend.